Madhava Ashish: Work

 His involvement with agriculture and ecology earned him memberships in many committees of the Planning Commission of India.
 The Government of India awarded him the civilian honour of the Padma Shri in 1992.
-Five years later, Ashish died on 13 April 1997, succumbing to cancer, which had been troubling him for some time, and was succeeded as head of the ashram by his disciple Sri Dev Ashish.
-He left behind an unfinished book, the biography of his mentor, Sri Krishna Prem.
+Five years later, Ashish died on 13 April 1997, succumbing to cancer, which had been troubling him for some time, and was succeeded as head of the ashram by his disciple Dev Ashish.
+He left behind an unfinished book, the biography of his mentor, Krishna Prem.
 His life has been the subject of many writings and Masters Speak: An American Businessman Encounters Ashish and Gurdjieff recounts the experiences of Seymour Buddy Ginsburg (b.
 27 August 1934), an American businessman and the founder president of Toys R Us, US based children's goods retailer, had with Ashish, during his visit to Mirtola.
 Guru by Your Bedside: The Teachings of a Modern Seer is a Penguin India publication by Satish Datt Pandey (b.
-1930), a biographical account of Ashish which includes details about Mirtola and its spirituality.A Way Within - Seven Year's In A Himalayan Ashram by Madhu Tandan published by Speaking Tiger in December 2023 is a personal account of her stay in Mirtola under Sri Madhava Ashish's tutelage, following his 'soil to soul' philosophy, where every experience was viewed as an opportunity to grow.
+1930), a biographical account of Ashish which includes details about Mirtola and its spirituality.A Way Within - Seven Year's In A Himalayan Ashram by Madhu Tandan published by Speaking Tiger in December 2023 is a personal account of her stay in Mirtola under Madhava Ashish's tutelage, following his 'soil to soul' philosophy, where every experience was viewed as an opportunity to grow.